tarunc/intercom.io/Readme.md

 An API client in Node.JS for talking to intercom.io.
 This package implements the complete API for talking with the intercom.io API -- users, messages, impressions, tags, notes.

 There complete docs can be found here - http://doc.intercom.io/api.
-See [docs](http://tarunc.github.io/intercom.io/) for complete API documentation
+See [docs](http://tarunc.github.io/intercom.io/) for complete API documentation of this library and all the methods that we support.
+See tests for more examples.

 ## Installation